Adrianotiger/phoneDTMF/README.md

 # PhoneDTMF
 **Arduino library to detect DTMF without any external devices.**
 When you use a MCU to decode a DTMF, you don't need an external device like the MT8870.
 You just need the ADC input and you will be able to detect the tones with simple algorithms (see Goertzel Algorithm).
-This library is a simple but efficient way to detect telephone tones on microcontrollers like Arduino UNO, ESP8266, ESP32 or Teensy (Teensy has a more powerfull library).
+This library is a simple but efficient way to detect telephone tones on microcontrollers like Arduino UNO, ESP8266, ESP32 or Teensy (Teensy has a more powerful library).

 <img alt="Display spectrum" src="circuits/oled.jpg" width="300" />